tiredboffin/fffw/ffun/README.md

 - Memory region mappings
 - Basic functions (e.g. `create_thread()`)
-- Data structures (depending on firmware version)
+- Some global data structures (depending on firmware version)

 It’s meant to give you a starting point for reverse engineering in Ghidra or IDA.